Valley of Kansas City

 Mayor H. Roe Bartle was born on June 25, 1901, in Richmond, Virginia.
 His full name was Harold Roe Bennett Sturdevant Bartle, but he nearly always used the shortened version.
 After serving in the Navy in World War I, he attended law school at the University of Chattanooga.
 He was admitted to the Kentucky bar in 1920 and the Missouri bar in 1921.
 He practiced corporate law and within four years had accumulated enough savings and investments to attain a higher standard of living than his family had possessed during his childhood.

 He was a member of 17 boards of directors and owned 5,000 acres in Missouri and Oklahoma.
-He made approximately 200 public speeches a year ranging upwards from $1,000 per speech - much of which he turned over to the American Humanities Fund of which he has been administrator since 1947.
+He made approximately 200 public speeches a year ranging upwards from $1,000 per speech - much of which he turned over to the American Humanities Fund of which he was administrator since 1947.

-Brother Bartle made a connection with Dr. James E. West, national chief boy scout executive, and arranged to serve as a scout executive in Wyoming.
-In preparation for moving to Wyoming, Bartle first came to Kansas City in 1921 for a brief training session to prepare for a one-year stint with the Scouts.
-Then, in 1923, Bartle moved to St. Joseph, Missouri, to join his father, a Presbyterian minister, who had relocated there.
 In 1928, Bartle went on to Kansas City and became the chief area executive of the Boy Scouts.
 He sometimes earned as much as $500 per speech in a time when the average household income in 1950 was only about $3,000.
 It would became his main source of income.

 After completing two terms as mayor in 1963, H. Roe Bartle continued his volunteer work and speech-giving for another decade until his death on May 8, 1974.
-Today few people remember that the Chiefs were named after H. Roe Bartle, but his name lives on at the Bartle Hall convention center (completed in 1976), which serves as Kansas City's largest exposition hall, and at the 4200 acre H. Roe Bartle Scout Reservation in Osceola, Missouri that is home to 6,600 boy scouts each year.
+Today few people remember that the Chiefs were named after H. Roe Bartle, but his name lives on at the Bartle Hall convention center (completed in 1976), which serves as Kansas City's largest exposition hall, and at the 4200 acre H. Roe Bartle Scout Reservation in Osceola, Missouri that is home to 6,600 Boy Scouts each year.

 He was awarded the Most Distinguished Person in Kansas City Award by the American Legion in 1939.
+He also received honorary degrees from numerous colleges and awards from numerous countries including: